cncf/toc/proposals/serverlessworkflow.md

     around: Events, Deployments and Workflows
   - provide additional education as needed

+The Working Group's first focus area was around making it easier for middleware to process Events, which led to the development of the [CloudEvents](https://cloudevents.io) specification.

-In addition to CloudEvents specification, the Serverless WG has agreed to form a sub working group to work on the Serverless Workflow specification.
+Additionally, the Serverless WG has agreed to form a sub working group to work on the Serverless Workflow specification.

 Goals of the Serverless Workflow sub-group are to :